 of Henry Iba, his mentor who coached him during his 36 years at Oklahoma

-Eddie Sutton Court was redesigned in the summer of 2008, after
+Eddie Sutton Court received its most recent redesign in the summer of

 2014.
 The new design freshens up the look of the white maple court while

 retaining a simple, classic theme that respects the rich tradition and